"Python Basics and Practice for Beginners: 2) Data Types and Operators" (1-2)

 Here's an explanation of the examples ;

-Here, we create a string variable 'name' with the value "John" and an integer variable 'age' with the value 25.
+'name' with the value "John" and an

-We then concatenate these variables and additional strings using the concatenation operator (+) to form the 'message' string.
+We then concatenate these variables and additional strings using the

-Finally, we print the 'message' string, which will display
+the 'message' string, which will

 "My name is John and I am 25 years old."